 If you want to know more about how they compare, read this: Mirrorless vs DSLR: 10 key differences.
 Or, if you want to know more about different camera types in general, check out our step-by-step guide: What camera should I buy?

 BEST DSLR CAMERA

-With a staggering 45MP full-frame sensor, a sophisticated AF system, blistering performance and a robust body, Nikon’s awesome D850 is hard to beat.
-It’s not cheap – but for good reason.
+Nikon’s awesome D850 is difficult to beat, with a staggering 45MP full-frame sensor, a sophisticated AF system, blistering performance, and a robust body.
+It’s not cheap, but there’s a reason for that.

 Read our in-depth Nikon D850 review